 Overnight at Deep Lake

-By the time we reached the lake, it was after sunset.
+When we reached the lake, it was after sunset.
 So we went straight to bed after setting up the tent.
-The times before, we would arrive at our camp spot in the afternoon.
-So we would have time to take a stroll along the southern lakeshore.
+The times before, we’d arrive at the camp spot in the afternoon.
+It gave us enough time to take a stroll along the south shore.

-There is a footpath by the water if coming in from the east.
-But judging from the map, from the west the official trail ends at the halfway mark.
-The impressive basalt cliffs line the northern shore.
-So it isn’t conducive to hiking.
+There is a footpath by the water if entering from the east.
+But judging from the map, the official trail from the west ends midway.
+Then the impressive basalt cliffs lining the north shore take over and aren’t conducive to walking.

 See more trip photos here.